-In order to address the use-case of an applicant moving forward in a non-linear fashion with errors on required fields, we leveraged in-line and server-side validation on the form fields.
-If a user tried to hit “Next” to go to the next page with a required field in error, we would prompt them with an alert and indicated a field that needs their attention (i.e. “Your email address appears to be formatted incorrectly”) before jumping to the next page.
-However in keeping true to offering a non-linear flow, we would still allow them to jump to another page via the side navigation but still indicate the page they just left still had errors in need of fixing.
+To address the use-case of an applicant moving forward in a non-linear fashion with errors on required information, we leveraged in-line and server-side validation on the form fields.
+If a user tried to click “Next” to go to the following page with a required field in error, we would prompt them with an alert and indicated the field in helpful language (i.e. “Your email address appears to be formatted incorrectly”).
+However, in keeping true to offering a non-linear flow, we would still allow them to jump to another page via the side navigation but indicate via status that the page they just left still had errors that needed attention.
 This offered flexibility to the user in working through the application but also helped to hold their hand in a non-intrusive way.

 The side navigation performed very well in testing.
-Virtually all users recognized the steps as a list of to-do items that needed completion and also a means of navigation.
-They understood the site was saving inputs as they worked, and had no issue with going back and forth between pages.
-They noticed and liked the green checkmarks as they went through the process.
+Virtually all users in our sessions recognized it as a representation of navigation and inherently, progress for the application.
+They understood the site was auto-saving inputs as they worked, and had no issue with going back and forth between pages.
+They noticed and liked the green checkmarks as they went through the process because it gave them a sense of progression which helped in motivating their completion.
 One of the participants was quoted as saying:

 “I like it.
 I like how it checks off as you go.
 It turns green so you know you’ve filled everything out correctly and you know you’re on the next step.”